ten-protocol/go-ten/README.md

-# Go Obscuro GO GO GO
+# Go Obscuro GO GO GO GO AGAINNNN
 This is the reference implementation of the Obscuro Protocol.

 ## Structure